rollerworks-graveyard/search-symfony-di/doc/index.md

 ### Registering extensions

-**Note:** Its advised to always register types in the ContainerBuilder so they can be loaded lazily, only register search extensions when lazy loading is not possible.
+**Note:** Its advised to always register types (and type extensions) in the ContainerBuilder so they can be loaded lazily, only register search extensions when separate loading is not possible.

 ```php
 $container